WHAT EXACTLY IS BONNIE BRAE?

-Nearly all of the boys who come to Bonnie Brae have suffered abuse, neglect or abandonment and arrive after an average of 5.8 out of home placements.
+Nearly all of the youth who come to Bonnie Brae have suffered abuse, neglect or abandonment and arrive after an average of 5.8 out of home placements.
 They represent nearly every county in New Jersey: In 2015, 40% were African American; 34% Caucasian; 17% Latino; 8% Biracial; and 1% Asian

 Most of Bonnie Brae’s basic operational costs are provided through reimbursement for services by public, state and federal sources.
 Nearly all of Bonnie Brae’s capital costs associated with the upkeep of 25 buildings; and costs for special trips, scholarships, and ‘extras’ that make Bonnie Brae unique are covered through private sources, such as investment income, grants, individual giving, and special events.
 Public reimbursement rates have remained flat for seven years while our expenses have risen, creating an urgency to increase our private funding streams.

-In the past 10 years, Bonnie Brae’s experienced management team and Board of Trustees have more than doubled the number of boys served each year; dramatically increased the amount of services offered to these boys; increased annual revenue over expenses by 126%; reduced management costs from 17.7% to 11.1% of general expenses (vs. the average non-profit 15%).
-In August of 2016, new Chief Executive Officer, Paul Rieger, joined the Bonnie Brae community, bringing 25 years of experience with national organizations serving at-risk youth.
+In the past 15 years, Bonnie Brae’s experienced management team and Board of Trustees have more than doubled the number of boys served each year; dramatically increased the amount of services offered to these boys; increased annual revenue over expenses by 126%; reduced management costs from 17.7% to 11.1% of general expenses (vs. the average non-profit 15%).
+In August of 2016, new Chief Executive Officer, Paul Rieger, joined the Bonnie Brae community, bringing 25 years of experience with national organizations serving under-served youth.
 Mr. Rieger and our Board of Trustees are aiming to keep Bonnie Brae’s growth on an upward trajectory by expanding our unique “continuum of care.”